vinaynv3/Natural-Wonders/README.md

 Side information: To start the application  use ```flask run``` if you see any issue, verify ```FLASK_APP``` variable ```export FLASK_APP=<app_name>```
 ## FinalWords
 ***
-I this built this for eductional purpose, if you see any issues,let me know or any feedback would be appreciated, finally I value keeping my site open source, yes, you can use this code.
+I built this for eductional purpose, if you see any issues,let me know or any feedback would be appreciated, finally I value keeping my site open source, yes, you can use this code.